Ophiuchus: Incentivizing Tool-augmented "Think with Images" for Joint Medical Segmentation, Understanding and Reasoning: Methods

 \textbullet~ The strategic tool-use reward $\mathcal{S}_{tool}$ is defined as a conditional bonus, granted only when the model both produces a correct answer and invokes at least one external perception tool during its trajectory.
 This design encourages the model to employ tools meaningfully-when they directly contribute to successful task completion-rather than using them arbitrarily or redundantly.

 The final reward $\mathcal{S}$ is derived as: $\mathcal{S} = \mathcal{S}_{ans} + \mathcal{S}_{format} + \mathcal{S}_{\mathrm{tool}}$.
 Formal equations for each reward signal are provided in Appendix~\ref{reward:formula}.
-This diverse and fine-grained reward design better reflects the complexity of real-world tool use, guiding the model to generate outputs that are both syntactically valid and semantically faithful, which is crucial for final task success.
+This diverse and fine-grained reward design better reflects the complexity of real-world tool use, guiding the model to generate outputs that are both syntactically valid and semantically faithful.

 \textbf{(3) Optimization.} Based on the rollout formulation and rewards defined above, we optimize the policy using GRPO~\citep{guo2025deepseek} without the KL penalty term~\citep{hu2025open} on dataset $\mathcal{D}_{rl}$: